UW-INFO442-SP25/Serendipity/README.md

 ## Testing Protocols
 Our testing protocols can be found here:

+## Bugs
+- In the discussion forum, for "Posted by", some are by Anonymous while others are "Posted by Loading" instead of the proper username
+-  - To view who the thread was posted by, they can click into a specific post and view the usernames.

 ## References
 What are the different types of CPAP machines?.
 SleepApnea.org.
 (2023, September 18). https://www.sleepapnea.org/cpap/cpap-machine-types/?srsltid=AfmBOooTYcbxHo4AA8j9SZvq8tQm-x89rFqb3UQQQWii61fcjoT3TiRA